Amolith/willow/README.md

 * Indicate which version you're currently on
 * That's it!

-Note that I still consider the project to be in _alpha_ state.
-There will be bugs; please help fix them!
+Note that we still consider the project to be in _alpha_ state.
+There _will_ be bugs; please help fix them!

 ## Contributing